jeffjohannsen/Predicting_Yelp_Review_Quality/Action_Plan.md

 1. Can the quality of a Yelp review be predicted at a level that is worthwhile to be implemented within the broader user interface and experience?
 2. What factors provide the most information regarding the quality of a Yelp review?
+3. What makes a quality review and what makes a non-quality review?
+4. What provides more information.
+The text of the review or metadata surrounding the review?

 ## Methods and Concepts